liweinan/tcprest/README.md

 	client.helloWorld();

-TcpRest will handle all the rest of the work to you.
+TcpRest will handle all the rest of the work for you.

 ## Design

 The system contains several core components:

-### Restlet
+### Resource

-Restlet is the java class the developers will write as webservice.
-For example:
+Resource is the plain java class that you want to turn to a network API.
+Here is an example:

-	public class HelloWorldRestlet {
+	public class HelloWorldResource {

 	    public String helloWorld() {
 	        return "Hello, world!";